skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 VSCode
 ~~~~~~

-A common usecase for interactive developement is to connect an IDE directly to the cluster and edit code directly on the cluster.
-It
+A common use case for interactive development is to connect a local IDE to a remote cluster and directly edit code that lives on the cluster.
-can also simply done by connecting VSCode to the cluster with the cluster name:
+This is supported by simply connecting VSCode to the cluster with the cluster name:

 #.
 Click on the top bar, type: :code:`> remote-ssh`, and select :code:`Remote-SSH: Connect Current Window to Host...`
 #.
 Select the cluster name (e.g., ``dev``) from the list of hosts.